grpc/proposal/L73-java-binderchannel.md

 ### AndroidComponentAddress

+In Android, service bindings are identified by an explicit [Intent], i.e. one that specifies the target [bound service] by [ComponentName].
+This so-called binding Intent can also use Intent fields like `action` to identify the target `IBinder` IPC endpoint when the target `Service` hosts more than one.

-In Android, a [ComponentName] identifies a [bound service] to which a client can connect.
-We will create an `AndroidComponentAddress` that extends `SocketAddress` to wrap the ComponentName and allow it to be returned by a `NameResolver`.
+We will create an `AndroidComponentAddress` that wraps a binding Intent and extends `SocketAddress` to let BinderChannel's addressing scheme integrate with the existing transport-independent code such as `io.grpc.NameResolver` and `io.grpc.Server#getListenSockets()`.

 ### BinderTransport